1900-1983 Distance and Cross Country

 Ricardo Romo is Conference Champion in the Cross Country

-Romo recovers from injuries and sets SWC meet records in the mile and three mile runs.
-He is 7th nationally in The Mile In 1962 And 3rd In 1966.
+Romo recovers from injuries and sets SWC meet records in the mile and three-mile runs.
+He placed 7th nationally in The Mile In 1962 and 3rd in 1966.

 HOH inductee in 1987 for CROSS COUNTRY (1963-65) and